haradhanadhikary/nvimsetup/README.md

 # How to Set-up nvim using Lazy.nvim

+## This set-up will help you to migrate from packer to lazy to install plugins in your nvim set-up
+### First look into init.lua and then add your preferable plugins as I discussed in my video <https://www.youtube.com/watch?v=wh22j_sHtQQ>

 [How to #install and #configure #neovim on #MacOS using #packer.nvim](https://www.youtube.com/watch?v=37LTZoK17XU&t=36s)

 [Plugins for #nvim to use #colorscheme](https://www.youtube.com/watch?v=9fDuFwlT7cA&t=38s)